khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 ### Confidence Intervals

-Frequency tables, histograms, boxplots, and standard errors are all ways to understand the potential error in a sample estimate.
-Confidence intervals are another.
+- **Confidence intervals** are the typical way to present estimates as an interval range.
+- The more data you have, the less variable a sample estimate will be.

-Confidence intervals always come with a coverage level, expressed as a (high) percentage, say 90% or 95%.
-One way to think of a 90% confidence interval is as follows: it is the interval that encloses the central 90% of the bootstrap sampling distribution of a sample statistic (see “The Bootstrap”).
-More generally, an x% confidence interval around a sample estimate should, on average, contain similar sample estimates x% of the time (when a similar sampling procedure is followed).
+  - Confidence intervals always come with a coverage level, expressed as a (high) percentage, say 90% or 95%.
+  - One way to think of a 90% confidence interval is as follows: it is the interval that encloses the central 90% of the bootstrap sampling distribution of a sample statistic.

-The percentage associated with the confidence interval is termed the level of confidence.
-The higher the level of confidence, the wider the interval.
+  - The higher the level of confidence, the wider the interval.
 Also, the smaller the sample, the wider the interval (i.e., the more uncertainty).
 Both make sense: the more confident you want to be, and the less data you have, the wider you must make the confidence interval to be sufficiently assured of capturing the true value.
+- The bootstrap is an effective way to construct confidence intervals.

 [back to current section](#data-and-sampling-distributions)